 Before you leave home, we recommend that you download the Norwegian Cruise Line app onto your mobile telephone.
 It’s a great way to easily check in for your cruise, stay connected with family and friends on the ship, plan your activities, make reservations and see all that’s happening on board.
 And you do not need wifi to use it!

 Cruise day 2: Heraklion (Crete), also known as Iraklion

 The first port of call on your cruise is Heraklion (also called Iraklion), Crete.
 The city has a long history and was once the capital of the Minoan civilization.

 Free shuttle buses take you to the passenger terminal at the port.
 Walk along the seafront for 15 minutes into the old town.

 For those who don’t want to or have difficulty walking in the heat, hop in a taxi at one of the official taxi ranks outside the passenger terminal.

 Much of the historic center of Heraklion is now pedestrianized.
 Ask to be dropped off at Eleftherias Square.
 There is a taxi rank here, too, where you can get a return taxi back to the port later.

-Explore the ruins in Knossos or take a tour through Heraklion’s old town with its beautiful churches and fortresses.
+Explore the ruins in Knossos or tour Heraklion’s old town with its beautiful churches and fortresses.

-There is an excellent selection of guided tours in this port, whether you choose an independent supplier or a cruise line excursion.
+This port has an excellent selection of guided tours, whether you choose an independent supplier or a cruise line excursion.
 For example, a tour to the Minoan Palace of Knossos, a UNESCO World Heritage Site and one of Greece’s most important archaeological sites.